drae/k8s-home-ops/infrastructure/ansible/README.md

 # Non-kubernetes Infrastructure

-This directory contains the Ansible configuration for setting up "non-kubernetes" elements of my home ops systems.
+This directory contains the consolidated Ansible configuration for setting up "non-kubernetes" elements of my home ops systems.
 These are apollo - my NAS, and gravity - my tvheadend server.
 A minimal OS configuration is used, Docker is used for managing additional software components.

 ## Directory Structure